int128/wait-for-workflows-action/README.md

 <img width="910" alt="image" src="https://github.com/int128/wait-for-workflows-action/assets/321266/167214a3-a5b9-40ce-84a6-0d39cfba5856">

-## Considerations
+## How it works

 This action fetches the workflow runs against the current commit SHA.
 It determines the rollup state as follows:

-- If any workflow run is failing, exit with an error.
+- If any workflow run is failing, this action exits with an error.
-- If all workflow runs are completed, exit successfully.
+- If all workflow runs are completed, this action exits successfully.
-- Otherwise, try again.
+- Otherwise, check again.

 It excludes the workflow of self to prevent an infinite loop.